alex0freeman/SimpleModbus/README.md

   gRPC service used as middleware between web client and target device

 ## Usage
-*Note:* Project currently under development, some functions may works incorrectly.

 1. Run gRPC service in docker:
 ```